 Agile teams are flexible, adapting development schemes to stakeholder wants.
 Scrum refers to the mini-sprints, or phases, of creating a product to specification.

 It was a simple but crucial change:

 With agile-scrum, stakeholders now have insight into every phase of developing their requested product.
 Developers will welcome changes at any phase of the product’s development.
-Early or late, Dev can quickly and seamlessly adjust as needs arise.
+Early or late, Development can quickly and seamlessly adjust as needs arise.

 Now stakeholders can intervene and make their preferences known in a timely fashion.
 As a stakeholder, you can: